 Hey luv’s!
-In today’s post, I’m finally sharing the english translation of my recent Interview for Tradono – it’s here to know more about Tradono *wink* -.
+In today’s post, I’m finally sharing the english translation of my recent Interview for Tradono, an app to sell your clothes and other stuff (UPDATE September 2018 : Tradono closed its app).
 I hope you’ll enjoy reading it and if there’s anything you want to know more about, let me know in the comments and I’d be very happy to tell you more! *wink*

 Interview translated from the Tradono Blog